10 Tips to make Back-to-School more Sustainable

 - Start with their current closet - try items on, see what fits, fix what needs a new button or knee patch.
 Then, decide what you actually need to add to the closet to round it out instead of hitting sales first, asking questions later.

 - Avoid clothing with unnecessary plastics.
-Logo screen printing across the front of shirts prevents that portion of the textile from ever being recycled, and has to be cut off.
+Logo screen printing across the front of shirts prevents that portion of the textile from ever being recycled, and has to be cut off for recycling to happen.
 The same goes for any sequin tops (as those are pretty "in" right now) - it's a lot of plastic waste that will fall off and break apart.
+Basics last longer and can be used by many.

 - When shopping, ask yourself if you would repair the item if it had a small hole or needed a repair or if you'd likely just toss it.
 If it's not worth fixing, it's likely not worth buying.